ch8908/Thousnad2/EnlargeTouchArea/README.md

 =========
 ##Intrudoction

-This project shows you how to enlarge you button touch area.
+This project shows you how to enlarge touch area of the button.

 ##Usage
 Drag **UIButton+EnlargeArea.h** and **UIButton+EnlargeArea.m** into your project.